-- The provision of a safe environment in which children and young people can learn. - Acting on concerns about a child's welfare immediately. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.
+- The provision of a safe environment in which children and young people can learn and thrive. - Acting immediately on concerns about a child's welfare. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.